nordcloud-nl/iap-gcp-setup/setup.md

 To setup the oauth consent screen that will be used by the Identity Aware Proxy to use a login screen.

-Go to the following link:
+Go to the following link and reopen cloud shell and run `teachme oauth.md`:

 [Oauth Consent Screen](https://console.cloud.google.com/apis/credentials/consent)